tatumamckinnis/Nbody/README.md

 <br>

-This method calculates and returns the force exerted on `this` body by the body specified as the parameter.
+This method calculates and returns the force exerted on `this` body by the body referenced by the parameter `b`.
 You should calculate the force using the formula below.
 You can read about the physics of the formula in the [NBody Physics document][Physics].

 ```math
 F = G\frac{m_1m_2}{r^2}